Skip to content

 Place your order today by calling our sales team on +44 (0) 1909 534 000.

 One of your five recommended portions of fruit and veg a day, dried apricots are a fabulous source of fibre, vitamins and minerals – often containing more antioxidants than fresh fruit on a weight by weight basis.
+They can be high in calories though, largely because the natural sugar found in the apricot is concentrated by the drying process.
+While considered a healthy snack, dried apricots should therefore be eaten in moderation.

+Our apricots are dried using specialist dehydrators.
 If required, the apricots can then be oil coated to ensure a free-flowing product.

 Sulphites are in fact quite a common ingredient in the food and drinks industry, especially in the production of dried fruit.
 Entirely harmless in recommended concentrations, sulphur dioxide simply helps dried apricots to keep their aesthetic appeal and vivid orange colour.
+When visual appeal is less important (for instance when the dried apricots are to be baked into a cake or added to a ready meal), manufacturers may prefer to use a more natural dried apricot for the sake of cleaner labelling.